webgeistdev/website/_kb/2019-01-28-linux-dmenu.markdown

 ---
 layout: post
-title: "Dmenu is a great way to optimize cli scripting"
+title: "Dmenu is a great way to optimize CLI scripting"
 category: linux
 ---